getcarina/getcarina.com/_tutorials/005-data-stores-mongodb.md

 INFO:  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

-The output of this `docker logs` command is the log messages being logged to stdout and stderr from the application in the container.
+The output of this `docker logs` command are the log messages being logged to stdout and stderr from the application in the container.

 1. Open a browser and visit your application by running the following command and pasting the result into your browser address bar.